Fun Ways to Celebrate The 2022 Olympics at Home!

 Create your own Olympic medals from cardboard and paint.
 You need to cut out 3 circles from a piece of cardboard, paint them in bronze, silver, and gold paint and attach a long string to create a medal that hangs comfortably from your neck.
 Be sure to wait for these to dry properly and then use these handmade medals to bestow upon your own little Olympic champions.

 A crucial part of the Olympics is national pride, and flags are a big part of showing this pride.
-This is a fun Washi Tape Flag Kids Craft that works for kids of all ages and is a great way to show American pride and to cheer on the American Olympic athletes.
+This is a fun American Flag craft that works for kids of all ages and is a great way to show American pride and to cheer on the American Olympic athletes.

 Olympic Themed Foods